 My role and responsibilities grew significantly during my years at One Door.

-As the first web developer in a new business unit, I was responsible for putting together the first customer-facing graphs and information pages, as well as tools to provision internal systems.
+As the first web developer in a new business unit, I was responsible for putting together the first customer-facing graphs and information pages, as well as tools to allow customers to provision internal systems.
 As the team grew and we acquired Acerno, I helped improve and expand the primary internal provisioning system that came along with the acquisition.